 Then came CBS television news in Los Angeles, three Emmy Awards for his investigative documentaries and the prestigious first Medallion Award presented by the California Bar Association for “Distinguished Reporting on the Administration of Justice.”
 Along the way he found time to author “The Battered Rich” (Ashley Books) exposing seldom discussed but widespread marital abuse among the affluent.

-Bassett's latest book, “Golden Ghetto: How the Americans and French Fell In and Out of Love During the Cold War,”is a gift from the people of Berry where Bassett and his wife, Darlene, purchased an ancient farm property in the tiny French village of Ste.
+Bassett's book, “Golden Ghetto: How the Americans and French Fell In and Out of Love During the Cold War,”is a gift from the people of Berry where Bassett and his wife, Darlene, purchased an ancient farm property in the tiny French village of Ste.
 Colombe.
 After hearing countless local stories about a huge U.S. Air Force base that had been abandoned for forty years, Bassett sensed that there was a timeless story to be told.

 He uncovered a sixteen year French and American love affair.
 Bassett gained the trust of the Berrichon, provincial and traditionally skeptical of outsiders.
 The result was a collective memoir that rekindled memories that had lain dormant for decades.
 These tales defined trust, hope, renewal, prosperity and finally the discovery that this was all a delusion.